Pneumovax 23 (Pneumococcal Polysaccharide Vaccine)

 Primary Uses

-Pneumovax 23 helps prevent serious infections including meningitis (brain and spinal cord infection), pneumonia (lung infection), severe middle ear infections, and severe blood infections.
+Pneumovax 23 helps prevent serious pneumococcal infections including meningitis (brain and spinal cord infection), pneumonia (lung infection), severe middle ear infections, and severe blood infections.
 It’s recommended for children 2 years and older, teenagers, and adults who have increased risk factors, people aged 65 and older, and Aboriginal and Torres Strait Islander people over 50 years of age.

 How It Works